Metropolitan State University: Library

-In 2002, the Minnesota legislature approved funding for the construction of a library at the St. Paul campus; the building opened during spring semester 2004.
+In 2002, the Minnesota legislature approved funding for the construction of a library at the St. Paul campus; the building opened in 2004.
 The library also houses a branch of the Saint Paul Public Library.
-This is the only university/public library partnership in the state of Minnesota and one of only a few nationwide.
+This is Minnesota's only university/public library partnership and one of only a few nationwide.

-In order to encourage the spiritual development of students and members of the community, the library built the David Barton Community Labyrinth and Reflective Garden, named in honor of the library's first dean.
+To encourage the spiritual development of students and members of the community, the library built the David Barton Community Labyrinth and Reflective Garden, named in honor of the library's first dean.
 The labyrinth is open to the public and has been the setting for several events.

 Notable alumni

 Metro State's first graduating class consisted of 12 people on February 1, 1973.
-As of May 7, 2022 - Metro State has 51,003 alumni.
+As of December 16, 2024, Metro State has 56,354 alumni.
 Notable alumni include: